MuhamadSabr/Spring-Security-Snippets/README.md

 Deep dive about JWT (JSON Web Tokens) and their role in Authentication & Authorization

 ## Most of the material learned here has been applied to my Full Stack Library application like:
-CORS
+CORS.
-CSRF
+CSRF.
-JWT authentication and authorization
+JWT authentication and authorization.
-Filters
+Filters.